 Floating cities of venus

 Venus is the neighbor of earth.
-The colonization of venus seems science fiction but it is possible to now about floating cities of venus stay connected.
+The colonization of venus seems science fiction but is it possible to now build floating cities of venus.

 We are developing our technologies for space colonization and we are finding new places for humans because we knew that someday due to overpopulation, natural calamity, or any comic event can destroy the earth, therefore we are finding a new alternative (planet) which can sustain human life.
 Colonization of space has been claimed by Stephen Hawking to be the best way to ensure the survival of human as a species.